 Around two-thirds of the waste that is collected is re-used or recycled.

 right2work have opened 'The Furniture Warehouse' at Mintsfeet Road in Kendal where you can buy refurbished furniture.

 - Freecycle groups match people who have things they want to get rid of with people who can use them

 - Freegle promotes keeping usable items out of landfill

 - The Furniture ReUse Network promotes the reuse of essential household furniture and electrical appliances to help people in need

 - There are four Household Waste Recycling Centres in South Lakeland, owned by Cumbria County Council, for the disposal of waste that won't fit into a wheelie bin.
 There is no charge for householders to use them.
-More on Household Waste Recycling Centres
+South Lakeland's Household Waste Recycling Centres

 Disposing of waste within the law

-You must make sure that your waste is collected by a licensed waste carrier.
+You must make sure that your large household waste is collected by a licensed waste carrier.
 Licensed waste carriers are registered with the Environment Agency.
-You can check if a company is listed by contacting the Environment Agency on 08708 506 506.
-Find a registered waste carrier.
+You can check if a company is listed by contacting the Environment Agency on 03708 506 506.